gonzonieto/jungle/REQS_BLANK.md

 ## Functional Requirements

-This section lists the functional specs that our mentors will be sampling when evaluating your project submission.

 #### Feature: Sold Out Badge

 - [ ] Major: When a product has 0 quantity, a sold out badge should be displayed on the product list page